EMPRESS. XV. A New Determination of the Primordial Helium Abundance Suggesting a Moderately Low $Y_\mathrm{P}$ Value: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Takashi Moriya, Hiroya Umeda, and Takahiro Morishita for the valuable discussions.
-This work is based on observations made by SDSS and with Keck Telescope and Magellan Telescope.
+This work is based on observations made by the SDSS and with the Keck and Magellan Telescopes.
 This research is based on data collected with the Subaru Telescope operated by the National Astronomical Observatory of Japan.
 We are honored and deeply grateful for the opportunity to observe the universe from Maunakea, a site of profound cultural, historical, and natural significance in Hawai'i.
-This publication is based on work supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, KAKENHI 20H00180, 21H04467 (M. Ouchi), 25K07297 (M. Kawasaki), 20K22373, 24K07102 (K. Nakajima), 23KF0289, 24H01825, 24K07027 (K. Kohri), 21J20785 (Y. Isobe), 21K13953 24H00245 (Y. Harikane), 22KJ0157, 25H00664, 25K01046 (Y. Hirai), 25K07361 (M. Onodera), 21H04489 (H. Yajima), and Core-to-Core Program JSCCA20210003 (H. Yanagisawa) through the Japan Society for the Promotion of Science.
+This publication is based on work supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, KAKENHI 20H00180, 21H04467 (M. Ouchi), 25K07297 (M. Kawasaki), 20K22373, 24K07102 (K. Nakajima), 23KF0289, 24H01825, 24K07027 (K. Kohri), 21J20785 (Y. Isobe), 21K13953 24H00245 (Y. Harikane), 25H00664, 25K01046, 26K07153, 26K00744 (Y. Hirai), 25K07361 (M. Onodera), 21H04489 (H. Yajima), and Core-to-Core Program JSCCA20210003 (H. Yanagisawa) through the Japan Society for the Promotion of Science.
 H. Yanagisawa was supported by a grant from the Hayakawa Satio Fund awarded by the Astronomical Society of Japan.
 H. Yajima is supported by JST FOREST Program JP-MJFR202Z.
-J.H.
-Kim acknowledges the support from the National Research Foundation of Korea (NRF) grants, No. 2021M3F7A1084525 and No. 2020R1A2C3011091, and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant, No. RS-2021-II212068 funded by the Korean government (MSIT).
+J.H.K. acknowledges the support from the National Research Foundation of Korea (NRF) grants, Nos.
+RS-2026-25487912 and RS-2026-25490019, funded by the Korean government (MSIT).

 This work was supported by the joint research program of the Institute for Cosmic Ray Research (ICRR), University of Tokyo.